GiuseppeMassari/cpp-exercises/README.md

 ## Table of content

 *Classes and objects*

 - c.1: Create a class and instantiate some objects
 - c.2: Not-copyable class
 - c.3: Implement the `<' operator

 *Standard Template Library*

 - stl.1: Fill a list with objects
 - stl.2: Fill a list with objects (variant)
-- stl.3: Fill a list with objects and sort it
+- stl.3: Fill a list with objects and sort it (#1)
+- stl.4: Fill a list with objects and sort it (#2)

 *Dynamic memory*